saggins/saggin-php/_posts/YEAR-MONTH-DATE-EXAMPLE.md

 # Example, this is a header
 This is a sentence
 You can use a markdown editor like, https://stackedit.io/app to help!
+Also Consult the Jekyll documentation for more advance stuff. [link](https://jekyllrb.com/docs/posts/)